onetwosri/no-teleport-olm/lightning cycle olm.md

 This is complicated by the cycle shift that sometimes occurs when the mage hand dies, but all the methods shown below take this into account, so you don't need to worry about it.

-An explanation of how this cycle shift works and how the method works is included [here](#Why this method works)
+An explanation of how this cycle shift works and when it occurs, as well as why the setup methods work is included [here](#why-this-method-works).

 ### Setting up 4:1